Qiaojuan-Tu/580-Final-Project/README.md

 For the index data, we calculated the weekly stock price mean difference and last day difference using the mean of the current week minus the mean of the previous week.
 If the number is greater than 0, it is labeled "RISE".
 If it is less than zero, it is designated as "FALL".

 After cleaning the data, we did EDA to get some basic ideas about our dataset.
 Then we used the tokenizing matrix as input to train and test models and evaluated those models through accuracy, f1-score, and confusion matrices.

+## Github Content Guide

+**Code:** All analysis is coded using Python.
+All visualizations are included in the _visualization_ folder.

+**Data:** Raw data and cleaned data.

+**Presentation Slide:** Presentation slides include detailed analysis and results for this project.